-Suddenly, his arms flew up, and in one swoop, had both galluses of his over-alls down to his sides and he was pushing the overalls down his legs very, very quickly, with lightening speed, stepped out of them, and immediately gave them a stomping of a lifetime, ran about 3 or 4 giant steps away, grabbed a hoe (garden tool), then proceeded to give the faded over-alls a sound beating.
+Suddenly, his arms flew up, and in one swoop, had both galluses of his over-alls down to his sides and he was pushing the overalls down his legs very, very quickly!
+With lightening speed he stepped out of them, and immediately gave them a stomping of a lifetime, stumbled about 3 or 4 giant steps away, grabbed a hoe (garden tool), then proceeded to give the faded over-alls a sound beating.

 Talk about funny!
-Judy and I sat there in the car in full view of this poor old man laughing so hard we were crying.
+Judy and I sat there in the car in full view of this poor old man laughing so hard tears were streaming.

-He was very red faced from all the hyperactive exertion he'd just accomplished as he stood there in full view of myself and my wife.
-But, the red face was not from modesty, or, maybe I should say in this case, the lack of it, but from the extreme effort he had just put forth a gettin' outa them there overalls then stomping the daylights out of them.
+He was very red faced from all the hyperactive exertion he'd just accomplished as he stood there in full view of my wife and I. But, the red face was not from modesty, or, maybe I should say in this case, the lack of it, but from the extreme effort he had just put forth a gettin' outa them there overalls then stomping the daylights out of them.

 Heck, I never knew it was possible for brogans that big go through a britches leg like that!
 And especially at the speed of light!

 But, there was no movement whatsoever in the overalls.
-He took a garden hoe that was handy to the house, and gave the offending garment laying motionless on the ground a real good beating.
+He gave the offending garment laying motionless on the ground another real good beating just for perservearance.

 In the leg of the overalls was a weed with a foxtail head.
 These things will crawl like a snake from the movement of one surface rubbing against another surface.
-Obviously, this thing had caught on one of the shoe laces, and had been jerked from its stalk, and from the movement of his walking, had worked itself right up his britches leg, and had finally gotten to the point of where he could feel it.
+Obviously, this thing had caught on one of the shoe laces, and had been jerked from its stalk, and from the movement of his walking, had worked itself right up his britches leg finally getting to the point of where he could feel it.

-He hadn't taken the time to figure all this out; all he knew, was that there was something in his britches with him!
-And, he knew, that he was coming out!
+He hadn't taken the time to figure all this out; all he knew, was there was something in his britches with him!
+And he was coming out!
 Whatever it was in his britches, could have the britches but only after a severe thrashing.